-Olivia Fenty is a Psychology major and Africana Studies concentrator at the College of the Holy Cross.
-Aside from this, Olivia is the creative director of an initiative for Black femmes called the Chocolate Project.
+Olivia Fenty is a graduate of the College of the Holy Cross who majored in Psychology, with an Africana Studies concentration.
+Olivia is the creative director of an initiative for Black femmes called the Chocolate Project.
 Since founding this initiative, she has curated bonding and artistic spaces to promote healing and empowerment in the Black femme community.
 Olivia is passionate about addressing the impact racism and discrimination have on people of color’s mental well-being through culturally informed therapy.
 She is planning to be a clinical psychologist.
 Olivia is from Cambridge, MA, but currently lives with her mom and four siblings in Fitchburg, MA.

 What does liberation mean to you?